What's Trending: CBS Show Format

-What's Trending has worked in conjunction with MTV's O Music Awards as well as the American non-profit organization The Trevor Project to stream their yearly event.
+What's Trending worked in conjunction with MTV's O Music Awards as well as the American non-profit organization The Trevor Project to stream their yearly event.
 Actor Daniel Radcliffe participated in a live chat on the show discussing The Trevor Project.

-What's Trending has conducted interviews with Arnold Schwarzenegger, while promoting his autobiography, Total Recall: My Unbelievably True Life Story, and was one of the first news outlets to interview Bobak Ferdowsi after the successful launch of the Curiosity rover.
+What's Trending conducted interviews with Arnold Schwarzenegger, while promoting his autobiography, Total Recall: My Unbelievably True Life Story, and was one of the first news outlets to interview Bobak Ferdowsi after the successful launch of the Curiosity rover.